Code-Institute-Submissions/Damianjacob-MS5-Music-Pro-2_JulyResub/README.md

 <small><i><a href='http://ecotrust-canada.github.io/markdown-toc/'>Table of contents generated with markdown-toc</a></i></small>

-## A forum for bakers and bread enthusiasts
+## A Music Shop site for purchasing instruments

 ## Project Goals